St George's Church, Georgeham: Other features

 The stained glass is mainly 19th and 20th-century with the exception of the north quatrefoil window which is 14th-century and which was discovered hidden during the Victorian restoration.
 It was repositioned in the chancel and glazed with a picture of an angel holding a scroll on which is written "Sanctus Sanctus Sanctus".

-The organ was installed in 1881 in memory of Frances Hole, wife of the Rev Francis Hole who was Rector from 1831 to 1866.
+The organ was installed in 1881 in memory of Frances (died 1880), daughter of the Reverend William Spurway and widow of the Reverend Francis Hole, who was Rector from 1831 to his death in 1866.
 The organ was restored in 1999 at a cost of £10,000 when the hand pump was converted to an electric one.

 The tower has a peal of eight bells: five were cast in 1748, one in 1765 and the last two in 1926.
 The church clock was installed in 1921 in memory of those parishioners who died on active service during World War I and was paid for by residents of the village.
 In 2014 as part of the WWI centenary commemoration the dial and hands were regilded and an electric winding mechanism was installed.

 The murals on either side of the altar represent Saints Francis and George, the Archangel and the Virgin Mary and are the work of artist Margaret Kemp-Welch, who lived in the village during the 1920s and 1930s.